 It is essential to update your GPU drivers regularly, as new updates can eliminate system bugs and errors that may compromise the GPU processes.

 In case your GPU drivers are outdated, the GPU fan isn’t starting.
-Using integrated graphics, you can easily update the drivers via Windows Updates.
+Using integrated graphics, you can easily update the drivers via Windows Updates, the latest version is Windows 12 is coming soon in 2024 as announced.

 Launch Settings on your Windows computer, then navigate to Updates & Security.
 Click on Windows Update and see if there are any pending updates.